 Remember it is okay to fail.
 There will come a time when you will experience failure and it is this failure that will hone your design thinking process.
 You will benefit if you fail earlier as it will save on your time and budget later.

 Design Thinking Process

 Let us distinguish the design thinking process with the usual innovation process.
 The regular innovation process consists of 4 stages – ideate, define, design and develop.
 These stages have to be synced efficiently so as to foster innovation in an organization.
-On the other hand, design thinking process has 5 stages- empathize, define, ideate, prototype, and test.
+On the other hand, the design thinking process has 5 stages- empathize, define, ideate, prototype, and test.
 As such these are not steps as the process is not stringent with the order to be followed.

 Instead, design thinking welcomes the multi-dimensionality of a dynamic process and we have the liberty to juggle the stages in a manner that complies with our workflow or turns the thinking process awesome.
-The process brings out more ideas and refers more choices.
+The process brings out more ideas and refers to more choices.
 It is then our decision to turn the fate of these ideas by making our choices.
 The design thinking process is more of a diverging and converging process as against the linear innovation process.

-Yes, in a way it makes the best practices of agile development, iterative development, user experience, creativity, prototyping and testing shine.
+Yes, in a way it makes the best practices of agile development, iterative development, user experience, creativity, prototyping, and testing shine.
 It enforces a framework to deal with problems and stimulate innovation.
-Following are the stages of design thinking :-
+Following are the stages of design thinking:

 Empathizing is central to the design thinking process.
 It highlights the significance of listening to the requirements and wants of our customers relative to the particular problem.
 The approach aids us in saving our discoveries and learnings during this stage in a systematic way such as empathy maps.